 Use 1 capful (5 mL) for each 200 L (50 US gallons) of new water.
 For smaller volumes, please note each cap thread is approximately 1 mL.
 May be added to aquarium directly, but better if added to new water first.
 If adding directly to aquarium, base dose on aquarium volume.
 Sulfur odor is normal.
 For exceptionally high chloramine concentrations, a double dose may be used safely.
 To detoxify nitrite in an emergency, up to 5 times normal dose may be used.
 If temperature is > 30 °C (86 °F) and chlorine or ammonia levels are low, use a half dose.

-A: Prime has a very distinct odor that is similar to sulfur which is completely normal.
-Also, the presence of small black specks is normal.
+A: Prime® has a very distinct odor that is similar to sulfur which is completely normal.

 A: A Nessler based kit will not read ammonia properly if you are using Prime®... it will look "off scale", sort of a muddy brown (incidentally a Nessler kit will not work with any other products similar to Prime®).
 A salicylate based kit can be used, but with caution.
-Under the conditions of a salicylate kit the ammonia-Prime complex will be broken down eventually giving a false reading of ammonia (same as with other products like Prime®), so the key with a salicylate kit is to take the reading right away.
-However, the best solution ;-) is to use our MultiTest™ Ammonia kit... it uses a gas exchange sensor system which is not affected by the presence of Prime® or other similar products.
-It also has the added advantage that it can detect the more dangerous free ammonia and distinguish it from total ammonia (which is both the free and ionized forms of ammonia (the ionized form is not toxic)).
+Under the conditions of a salicylate kit the ammonia-Prime® complex will be broken down eventually giving a false reading of ammonia (same as with other products like Prime®), so the key with a salicylate kit is to take the reading right away.
+However, the best solution ;-) is to use our MultiTest™ Ammonia kit; it uses a gas exchange sensor system which is not affected by the presence of Prime® or other similar products.
+It also has the added advantage that it can detect the more dangerous free ammonia and distinguish it from total ammonia (total ammonia is both free ammonia and non-toxic ionized forms of ammonia).

-A: Prime will bind up those compounds for up to 48 hours.
-If they are still present after that time frame, they are released back into the water, unless Prime is re-dosed accordingly.
-Also, if your ammonia or nitrite levels are increasing within a 24-hour period, Prime can be re-dosed every 24 hours.
+A: Prime® will bind up those compounds for up to 48 hours.
+If they are still present after that time frame, they are released back into the water, unless Prime® is re-dosed accordingly.
+Also, if your ammonia or nitrite levels are increasing within a 24-hour period, Prime® can be re-dosed every 48 hours.

 A: If your ammonia or nitrite levels are above 2 ppm, you can safely use up to 5 x the recommended amount.